 - Suppliers’ security policy and management must be compliant with ISO/IEC standards 27001:2013 (or equivalent standards).
 Suppliers’ security must be certified by an accredited certification body.

 - Suppliers must have a person or department responsible for security management.

 - Suppliers must have sufficient resources and facilities made available to ensure security of information.

 - Suppliers must have an effective system of recruiting and vetting personnel and training personnel in relation to security responsibilities and disclosure of information.

 - Suppliers’ staff and contractors must be bound to maintain the confidentiality of all appropriate data including Personal Data pursuant to executed confidentiality obligations, and for Mars data, must be bound by confidentiality provisions at least as protective as those confidentiality obligations executed by Suppliers who are recipients of Mars data.

 - Suppliers must have confidentiality policies in place to support implementation and enforcement of these obligations.

-- Suppliers must have data privacy training required for personnel who have access to Personal Data.
+- Suppliers must have security awareness training required for personnel.
 Suppliers must conduct such training at least annually.

 - Suppliers must have an adequate procedure for authenticating the identification of intended recipients of information prior to disclosure.